 I’ve been a fan of the Pitt Rivers Museum for years, fascinated by its labyrinthine displays... read more

 A six hour tour of the North Cotswolds including cream tea in the private thatched cottage of your tour guide Becky.
 See carefully selected areas of the Cotswolds most tourists don't find, and how an English family live.
 Every tour is different and takes in special events going on at different times of year.
 The tour starts and ends at Moreton-in-Marsh station, and costs £85.
 Details from Becky: 01608 674700, firstname.lastname@example.org or visit www.secretcottage.co.uk.

 If you're interested in Oxfordshire history, you might like to visit the appointment-only Museums Resource Centre:

 Did you enjoy it?

 If you've tried out any of these tours do feel free to review the experience.
-You can submit a review here, and it would appear here.
 It might help someone else to make up their mind!
 And of course if we've left out a tour or got anything wrong, please tell us.